 The single-species assessments in 2004 and 2010 used estimates of natural mortality from multispecies virtual population analyses (MSVPA) as input to the single-species model to better quantify the effects of predation on Atlantic menhaden populations (ASMFC 2004, 2010).
-However, there was still a strong interest in accounting for not only the effects of predation on Atlantic menhaden populatic menhaden removals on important predator species.
+However, there was still a strong interest in accounting for not only the effects of predation on Atlantic menhaden population dynamics, but also the effects of Atlantic menhaden removals on important predator species.